How to read Harmonica tabs?

-On the staves 1 and 3, notes are written on harmonica tabs.
+On the lines 1 and 3, notes are written on harmonica tabs.

 On the staves 2 and 4, notes are written using the conventional scores

-If you need to change the key of the tune, just take another harmonica and write the new key at the beginnig of each staff.
+If you need to change the key of the tune, just take another harmonica and write the new key at the beginning of each staff.